-Octavia is led by a Board of 10 people, including our chief executive and three residents.
+Octavia is led by a Board of 11 people, including our chief executive and two residents (this changes over time as members join and leave after they have served their term).
 Our resident Board members play an important role in making sure that our activities are carried out to a high standard that keeps on improving.
 We welcome applications for Board membership from our residents.